 It's hard to get out of it.
 The problem is: From the outside, managers appear to be winners.
 Behind the facade, the soul suffers.
 It is precisely this discrepancy between outward appearance and inner life that exacerbates self-doubt.
 This makes it all the more important for executives with impostor syndrome to get help.
 However, this requires a certain amount of self-awareness - and the desire to change something.

 How to overcome the impostor syndrome

-According to psychologists, impostor or impostor syndrome is not a disease that requires therapy.
-Self-reflection and inner criticism basically have a positive effect on personal development.
-But when the doubts get out of hand, you need a clear line to overcome the impostor syndrome.
+Impostor or impostor syndrome is not a disorder requiring therapy, according to psychologists.
+The Self-reflection and inner criticism basically has a positive effect on personal development.
+But when doubts get out of hand, you need a clear line to overcome the impostor syndrome.
 In the free Career Workbook of Greator you will find helpful tips for your professional career.
-With the coaching methods you can improve your skills - without self-doubt and imposture.
+With the Coaching methods you improve your skills - without self-doubt and imposture.

 10 Business Coaching Tips for Your Career

 You want to get to the next level in your job faster?

 Then get 10 free tips to help you succeed in management and leadership now!